-Its that time of year again.
-The midway through summer moment when you have to start thinking about how you are going to get a schedule without class on Fridays and, more importantly, when you are going to secure a fall internship.
-This week we’re here to answer all your questions about how and when to start looking for fall semester work.
-Be sure to post questions in the comments section below if there’s anything we’ve missed!
+It’s that time of year again.
+The dog days of summer—when you have to start thinking about how you are going to get a schedule without class on Fridays and—more importantly—how you are going to secure a Fall internship.

 1. Prime Your Resume.